 Discover the beautiful neighbouring beaches

-The surrounding countryside, beaches and villages are fun to explore, either on foot or by taxi or scooter.
-The adventure is really in the journey.
+The surrounding beaches and villages are fun to explore, either on foot or by taxi or scooter.
+The adventure is really in the journey, as you wind through coconut groves, past local villages, and along coastal roads with stunning sea views.

-On foot, through the coconut groves to the south of Palolem, you can reach the neighbouring Patnem beach, which is quieter and has some peaceful yoga resorts.
+On foot, through the coconut groves to the south of Palolem, you can reach the neighbouring Patnem beach in about 20 minutes.
+This stretch is even quieter than Palolem and has some peaceful yoga resorts and long-stay accommodations favoured by digital nomads.
+The beach attracts a slightly older, wellness-focused crowd and maintains an even more laid-back atmosphere than its famous neighbour.

-If you take a motorbike or taxi, you can explore further afield, such as the stunning Agonda beach.
-Agonda is a wonderful place to stay because it is tranquil and from here you can watch incredible sunsets and feel you have the beach all to yourself.
+If you take a motorbike or taxi, you can explore further afield, such as the stunning Agonda beach, located about 20 minutes north of Palolem.
+Agonda is a wonderful place to visit because it remains tranquil and undeveloped compared to other South Goa beaches.
+From here you can watch incredible sunsets and feel you have the beach almost entirely to yourself.

 Discover the fantastic accommodation at Agonda beach here.